korx/Korx.Cycler/README.md

         }
     }

-`onSwipe` is triggered when a 'swipe' touch event or gesture is detected in the container element. `thisElement` refers to the container element. `event` is an object with the properties `direction` which could be 'left' or 'right' along with `start` and `end` which are each objects containing the co-ordinate properties `x` and `y`, and the time property `t`.
+`onSwipe` is triggered when a 'swipe' touch event or gesture is detected in the container element. `thisElement` refers to the container element. `event` is an object with the properties `direction` which could be 'left' or 'right' along with `origin` and `destination` which are each objects containing the co-ordinate properties `x` and `y`, and the time property `t`.

     duration: 5000

 `duration` is the amount of time in milliseconds between each interval setup when `play()` has been invoked.

-    in: {
+    appear: {
         duration: 500,
         transition: 'sine:in:out',
         unit: '%',
         timingFunction: 'ease-in-out'
     }

-`in` is the set of options for the CSS transition and Fx.Morph when an element is moving in to the current position.
+`appear` is the set of options for the CSS transition and Fx.Morph when an element is moving in to the current position.

-    out: {
+    disappear: {
         duration: 500,
         transition: 'sine:in:out',
         unit: '%',
         timingFunction: 'ease-in-out'
     }

-`out` is the set of options for the CSS transition and Fx.Morph when an element is moving out from the current position.
+`disappear` is the set of options for the CSS transition and Fx.Morph when an element is moving out from the current position.

-    initial: {
+    origin: {
         css: {
             transform: 'translate(-100%, 0)'
         },